timschroederme/TIMAppLocator/readme.md

 ###How does it work
 TIMAppLocator uses a file system metadata query to find all instances of an application, identified by its bundle identifier, which are installed on your local system.
 It does so in a way very similar to typing

-> mdfind "kMDItemCFBundleIdentifier == 'com.apple.Safari"
+> mdfind "kMDItemCFBundleIdentifier == 'com.apple.Safari'"

 at the command line.